Padding

 Filling a string with specific characters to reach a desired length.
 Implemented with padStart and padEnd methods.

 Padding is the process of filling a string with specific characters (typically spaces or zeros) at the beginning or end to reach a desired length.
-It is frequently used for tabular data formatting and code generation.
+It is a fundamental string operation used in various programming scenarios including data formatting, display standardization, and conversion to fixed-length formats.
+For example, converting a product code "42" to the 6-digit "000042" or a month value "3" to "03" are both padding operations.

-Padding strings containing full-width characters requires extra care, as display width differs from character count.
-Full-width characters occupy two character widths, so simple character-count-based padding won't align properly.
-Data formatting books cover multilingual padding techniques.
+Padding strings containing full-width characters requires extra care due to the mismatch between display width and character count.
+Full-width characters typically occupy two character widths, so simple character-count-based padding will not align tables or log output properly.
+Either a width-based padding function that considers the East Asian Width property must be implemented, or a dedicated library should be used. find erogenous zone on Amazon cover multilingual padding techniques.